 [Proposed Change]: Remove the “upon being configured to do so” for the condition of reporting N closest reference locations in the UEAssistanceInformation message.

+A UE capable of providing location information for assisted SMTC configuration in RRC_CONNECTED state shall initiate the procedure upon determining that the closest reference location(s) have changed compared with the last reported values.

 [Comments]: